 For the Peanut Sauce

-- Add the coconut milk, curry powder, peanut butter, broth, and brown sugar to a small saucepan and bring to the point of a low boil over MEDIUM-HIGH heat.
-Reduce the heat to LOW and simmer for 5 minutes, stirring constantly, until smooth and thickened.
-Remove from heat and stir in lime or lemon juice, soy sauce, and Sriracha.
+- Add the coconut milk, broth, peanut butter, brown sugar, and curry powder to a small saucepan and bring to the point of a low boil over MEDIUM-HIGH heat.
+Reduce the heat to LOW and simmer for 5 minutes, stirring frequently so to prevent it from scorching, until smooth and thickened.
+Remove from heat and stir in lime juice, Sriracha, and soy sauce.
 Season with salt, to taste.
 Set aside.

 - Preheat a grill for MEDIUM-HIGH heat.